 The next course is the Level 3 Diploma in Canine Care Behaviour and Welfare.
 It is an Ofqual regulated qualification that consists of 7 units.
 This qualification will broaden career options for working with dogs.
 It is an ideal foundation for behaviour, training and welfare careers with dogs.
 2 units in this course also feature in the Level 3 Award in Canine Care, Behaviour and Welfare and they do not need to be repeated if you have already completed the Level 3 Award qualification.

-Next we suggest the Level 4 Diploma in Canine Behaviour and Training Management.
+Next we suggest the Level 4 Diploma in Canine Welfare, Training and Behaviour.
 This Ofqual regulated qualification is for those wanting to work in the areas of canine psychology, behaviour and training.
 Successful completion of this course enables students to enrol on the highly sought after Level 6 Diploma in Applied Canine Behaviour Management.

 The final step is the Canine Behaviour Practitioner Diploma Level 5 The Ofqual regulated Level 5 Diploma Canine Behaviour Practitioner has been designed to provide learners with in-depth knowledge and understanding of canine welfare, behaviour and training.
 It provides the underpinning knowledge and practical skills to develop a career as a Canine Behaviour Practitioner.

 The final step is the highly sought after Level 6 Diploma in Applied Canine Behaviour Management.
 This qualification is specifically for careers working as a Canine Behaviourist and the training consists of 3 parts, split into 30 theory units.
 This qualification is equivalent to a degree with honours – for example, Bachelor of the Arts (BA) Hons, bachelor of science (BSc) Hons.